Ratomir/HotelApp/README.md

 HotelApp
 ========

-Hotel App is C# Project working in WPF.
+Hotel App is C# Project is working with WPF.

-Application working localy.
+Application working locally.
 To use this application you must have MySql server, example Wamp Server (download http://www.wampserver.com/en/).
+After that upload SQL script hotel.sql.